RCN-ECS/CnGV/notebook/20191118_GxE_Magnitude.md

 # Conclusions:
-The prediction that emmns would better estimate effect size is not supported by these initial simulations.
-Each method predicts the magnitude of the interaction relative to the other factors in the model (environment and genotype alone).
+The prediction that emms would incorporate effect size more than `omega^2` and `eta^2` is not supported by these initial simulations.
+All methods seems to perform similarly.